Jakub-Svoboda/stream_video/README.md

 ## How to run
 * Have a docker engine set up and running
 * Use the following command to run:
+> docker-compose build
-> docker compose up --build
+> docker-compose up
+* Use a browser to navigate to http://localhost:8000/ to browse the interface